+Photograph #34

-Photograph #34 Concrete settling basin adjacent to Pond No. 2. (looking east) Photograph #35 Pond No. 2 clarifying pond.
-Vegetation on Eastern embankment (looking east) Photograph #36 Pond No. 2 primary pond overview (looking south)
+Concrete headworks settling basin adjacent to Pond No. 2. (looking east)

+and the second sec

+Photograph #35

+Pond No. 2 clarifying pond from bottom ash working pad on south end of pond. (looking north)

+Photograph #36

+Pond No. 2 primary pond overview (looking south)

-Photograph #37 Pond No. 2 primary pond patch repairs on Northeast corner (looking south) Photograph #38 The second s Vertical flow wetlands for Pond No. 2. (looking north) Photograph #39 Flow measurement flume at outlet for Pond No. 2 vertical flow wetlands (looking east) <image/>
+Photograph #37 Pond No. 2 primary pond liner was observed to have two areas of "bunching" that should continue to be monitored. (looking south) Photograph #38 Vertical flow wetlands for Pond No. 2. (looking north) Photograph #39 Flume at outlet for Pond No. 2 vertical flow wetlands.
+Noticeable cloudiness and odor. (looking east)